LindsayPeltier-401-advanced-javascript/data-structures-and-algorithms-401/challenges/28-quickSort/BLOG.md

 The basic idea is to find a “pivot” item in the array to compare all other items against.
 Items larger than the pivot go to the right; items less than the pivot go to the left.
 There are two basic operations in the algorithm, swapping items in place and partitioning a section of the array.

-**The basic steps to partition an array are:**
-- Find a “pivot” item in the array.
-This item is the basis for comparison for a single round.
-- Start a pointer (the left pointer) at the first item in the array.
-- Start a pointer (the right pointer) at the last item in the array.
-- While the value at the left pointer in the array is less than the pivot value, move the left pointer to the right (add 1).
-Continue until the value at the left pointer is greater than or equal to the pivot value.
-- While the value at the right pointer in the array is greater than the pivot value, move the right pointer to the left (subtract 1).
-Continue until the value at the right pointer is less than or equal to the pivot value.
-- If the left pointer is less than or equal to the right pointer, then swap the values at these locations in the array.
-- Move the left pointer to the right by one and the right pointer to the left by one.
-- If the left pointer and right pointer don’t meet, go to step 1.

 ## Psuedocode